-31.0 WORK HEALTH AND SAFETY
+32.0 WORK HEALTH AND SAFETY

-- 31.1 The University acknowledges its obligations under the Work Health and Safety Act 2011.
-The University will continue to promote work health and safety and welfare and maintain and enhance the University's policy and management framework, including the assignment of responsibilities and training, to improve work health and safety and welfare. - 31.2 Concerns regarding work health and safety may be resolved by reference to the University's Health and Safety Committee.
-Should this avenue fail to resolve the concerns the matter may then be referred to the Dispute Resolution Procedure Clause 75. - 31.3 The University will provide a program, incorporating the principle of reasonable adjustment, to support injured/ill staff members to return to the workplace. - 31.4 Nothing in this clause will be construed as excluding the jurisdiction of any external body competent to deal with work health and safety matters.
+- 342.1 The University acknowledges its obligations under the Work Health and Safety Act 2011.
+The University will continue to promote work health and safety and welfare and maintain and enhance the University's policy and management framework, including the assignment of responsibilities and training, to improve work health and safety and welfare. - 342.2 Concerns regarding work health and safety may be resolved by reference to the relevant Faculty / Division Health and Safety Committee and where required the University's Health and Safety Committee.
+Should this avenue fail to resolve the concerns the matter may then be referred to the Dispute Resolution Procedure Clause 755. - 342.3 The University will provide a program, incorporating the principle of reasonable adjustment, to support injured / ill staff members to return to the workplace.

-32.0 MENTAL HEALTH AND WELL-BEING
+342.4 Nothing in this clause will be construed as excluding the jurisdiction of any external body competent to deal with work health and safety matters.

-- 32.1 The University recognises the importance of ensuring a work environment that does not create or exacerbate mental health problems and where staff members with mental illness are properly supported. - 32.2 The University will consult with staff members on strategies related to work health, including consultation on the development of mental health initiatives. - 32.3 To assist in meeting this objective, the University will invite a staff member representative of the CPSU and a staff member representative of the NTEU to participate in the Psychological Health Working Party as part of the UON Healthy University initiative.
+332.0 MENTAL HEALTH AND WELL-BEING

-33.0 DISCRIMINATION, HARASSMENT, BULLYING AND VICTIMISATION
+- 332.1 The University recognises the importance of ensuring a work environment that does not create or exacerbate mental health problems and where staff members with mental illness are properly supported. - 323.2 The University will consult with staff members on strategies related to work health, including consultation on the development of mental health initiatives. - 323.3 To assist in meeting this objective, the University will invite a staff member Representative of the CPSU and a staff member Representative of the NTEU to participate in the Psychological Health Working Party as part of the UON Healthy University Steering Committee initiative.

-- 33.1 The University is committed to preventing and eliminating all forms of unlawful discrimination and harassment. - The University will comply with its obligations under the Federal and NSW legislation relating to discrimination.
+334.0 DISCRIMINATION, HARASSMENT, BULLYING AND VICTIMISATION

-- 33.3 The University will not tolerate discrimination, harassment, bullying or victimisation.
+- 334.1 The University is committed to preventing and eliminating all forms of unlawful discrimination and harassment. - 334.2 The University will comply with its obligations under the Federal and NSW legislation relating to discrimination. - 334.3 The University will not tolerate discrimination, harassment, bullying or victimisation.
 Where there is an allegation relating to this type of behaviour, the University will act promptly to address the matter.
-This includes eliminating the potential for such behaviour and providing appropriate support. - In the event of alleged discrimination, harassment, bullying or victimisation, a staff member or their representative may refer the matter to the University's Complaints Procedure or notify a dispute under the Dispute Resolution Procedure Clause 75. - Nothing in this clause will be construed as excluding the jurisdiction of any external body competent to deal with alleged discrimination, harassment, bullying and victimisation.
+This includes eliminating the potential for such behaviour and providing appropriate support. - 334.4 In the event of alleged discrimination, harassment, bullying or victimisation, a staff member or their Representative may refer the matter to the University's Complaints Procedure or notify a dispute under the Dispute Resolution Procedure Clause 755. - 334.5 Nothing in this clause will be construed as excluding the jurisdiction of any external body competent to deal with alleged discrimination, harassment, bullying and victimisation.

-34.0 STAFF COUNSELLING AND ASSISTANCE
+354.0 STAFF COUNSELLING AND ASSISTANCE

-- 34.1 The University will provide timely access to a counselling service for staff members and their families through an Employee Assistance Program. - 34.2 The University will report annually to the Professional Staff Consultative Committee on the operation of the Employee Assistance Program.
+- 345.1 The University will provide timely access to a counselling service for staff members and their families through an Employee Assistance Program. - 345.2 The University will report annually to the Professional Staff Consultative Committee on the operation of the Employee Assistance Program.

-35.0 DEPENDENT CARE SUPPORT
+356.0 DEPENDENT CARE SUPPORT